-Many highly successful people talk about the importance of having a vision board, where you connect with your hearts desires and spend time visualising a future life that fulfils you – just like how athletes use positive visualisation techniques to picture themselves winning the race, you want to set yourself up for success, you want to expect success and lean into the experiences you want.
+Many highly successful people talk about the importance of having a vision board, where you connect with your hearts desires and spend time visualizing a future life that fulfills you – just like how athletes use positive visualization techniques to picture themselves winning the race, you want to set yourself up for success, you want to expect success and lean into the experiences you want.

 With this in mind, it should be noted that learning is not limited to academic education; indeed, if you were to learn how to invest in property these skills are likely to get you much further in life, on a financial basis, than having a generic degree.

 There are some academic courses that are required to enter a particular profession, and these should be considered, but bear in mind, that oftentimes, you’ll find highly educated white collar workers attending weekend seminars on topics such as real estate investing, Amazon trading, and digital marketing that are being led by people that didn’t go to college – they just got out there and did it.

 The one thing to bear in mind, when it comes to learning, is to ensure the time and money you put into the course provides a decent return on investment.

 “Your level of success rarely exceeds your level of personal development, because success is something you attract by the person you become.” – Hal Elrod

 Today, you can easily start a business for under $500.
 Indeed, it can be for under $100 if you’re setting up an online business, such as a blog or online shop.